 English Heritage recognises that the care of historic places of worship relies heavily on worshipping congregations.
 Since 2008, we have funded the creation of 33 Support Officer posts throughout England.
 The Support Officer role has proved successful in helping congregations look after their buildings, giving them access to a wide range of skills and advice.

 We provide specialised technical advice to the Heritage Lottery Fund in the management of their Grants for Places of Worship Scheme.
 This scheme provides funds for urgent structural repairs, offering grants from between £10,000 and £250,000.

 Another important initiative is the Maintenance Co-operatives project, which is being run by the Society for the Protection of Ancient Buildings through significant financial assistance from the Heritage Lottery Fund.
 The maintenance co-operatives will allow those volunteers involved in the care of places of worship to share ideas, resources and good practice, as well as benefiting from peer-to-peer support.

 We are also monitoring heritage crime to help focus support where it is needed most and so, in partnership with local authorities, police forces, the Crown Prosecution Service, and faith groups, reduce the damage done to much loved sites, buildings and landscapes.

 Understanding what is architecturally and historically significant about a place of worship is key to being able to conserve its special interest.
-English Heritage is currently working alongside the Church of England and the University of York to create an on-line template and provide advice to help congregations prepare Statements of Significance for their buildings.
+English Heritage is currently working alongside the Church of England to create an on-line application system and Church Heritage Record, as well as with the University of York to create an on-line template and provide free advice to help all denominations and faith groups to prepare Statements of Significance for their buildings.